GuerreiroSpiral/py-byte-pusher/README.md

 # py-byte-pusher
 - An implementation of the [BytePusher](https://esolangs.org/wiki/BytePusher) Virtual Machine made in Python.
 It was my first attempt at something like this but I was able to find some good examples in the internet.
-Thankfully, I didn't need to only paste the code (at least not TOO much).
-But still, it was a nice little exercise.
-Might try my luck with a Chip-8 implementation after this.
 The app only implements Video and CPU operations.

 # Tested ROMs: